-Identity theft can be a devastating and demoralizing problem that has far-reaching consequences and can be difficult to repair.
+Identity theft can be a devastating and demoralizing problem that has far-reaching consequences that are difficult to repair.
 Unfortunately, identity theft cases continue to increase.
-If you have been a victim of identity theft, believe you have been a victim, or want to increase the security of your credit history, then you can place a security freeze on your credit file with something called a credit freeze.
+If you have been a victim of identity theft, believe you have been a victim or want to increase the security of your credit history, then you can place a security freeze on your credit file with something called a credit freeze.

 Why Freeze Your Credit?

-A credit freeze is a process of denying access to your credit reports.
-This is an effective method of preventing identity theft by blocking identity thieves from opening new lines of credit because once you institute the credit freeze, no one, not even you, can open a new line of credit without jumping through hoops.
+A credit freeze is a process for denying access to your credit reports.
+This is an effective method of preventing identity theft by blocking identity thieves from opening new lines of credit.
+Once you institute the credit freeze, no one — not even you — can open a new line of credit without jumping through hoops.

-In fact, lenders and insurers can’t even access your credit history without you giving them explicit permission, which involves sending them a personal identification number which is good for a limited time.
+In fact, lenders and insurers can’t even access your credit history without your explicit permission, which involves sending them a personal identification number that is good for a limited time.
 Otherwise, no one can access your credit profile until you lift the credit freeze.

-As you can see there are some pros and cons to this, which will explore further.
-But for now, the main benefit is locking down your credit profile to prevent unauthorized use.
-The downside, however, is that you need to jump through hoops if you want to open a new line of credit, apply for a loan, or just want to check your credit report.
+While a credit freeze has pros and cons, the main benefit is locking down your credit profile to prevent unauthorized use.
+The downside, however, is that you need to go through a series of steps if you want to open a new line of credit, apply for a loan or even just want to check your credit report.